-Here are the materials you’ll need, which can be found in your home.
+Here are the materials you’ll need for washing your mattress.
+You can find these in your home.
 An important point since vomiting is often an emergency situation no one can prepare for:

 - Surgical mask